themeblvd/mern-boilerplate/README.md

 ### Automated Build

-Use these commands to watch for changes and re-compile files automatically.
+Use these commands to watch for changes and recompile files automatically.

-If you're making both client and server changes, it's helpful to run both of the following commands simultaneously in different terminal windows.

 * `npm run watch:client` &mdash; Automatically compiles client (for development).
 * `npm run watch:server` &mdash; Automatically compiles server (for development).

+*Notes: If you're making both client and server changes, it's helpful to run both of the following commands simultaneously in different terminal windows.*

 ### Manual Build